 I attend seminars and conferences on a regular basis at the following organizations that I am a professional member of, to keep abreast with the newest scientific information available in my health fields, in order to offer my clients the best service available.
 Yet, still I hope you will safe and comfortable talking with a person, "just like you", who has the personal and empathic experience to back up the science and research.

-Current organizations that I am a member of, include:
+Current organizations that I am an active member of:

 1. (Philosophy) of or relating to a doctrine or principle of holism.